 MA RFP Opportunity:

 The Granite State Power Link will “bid” into an opportunity to commercialize (or pay for) the project via Massachusetts distribution companies through long-term contracts.
 The deadline for submissions into this competitive process is July 27, 2017.
 GSPL will be measured against other projects and it is imperative to showcase your support for GSPL to ensure it is selected.
-Visit our XX page for support documentation.

 This competitive project process was made available through Massachusetts state law (AN ACT TO PROMOTE ENERGY DIVERSITY (Ch.
 188, the Acts of 2016)), directing the state’s electric distribution companies (EDCs) to jointly solicit proposals for “clean energy generation,” which it defined as either: (i) firm service hydroelectric generation from hydroelectric generation alone; (ii) new Class I renewable portfolio standard (RPS) eligible resources that are firmed up with firm service hydroelectric generation; or (iii) new Class I RPS eligible resources.
 The law gives preference to proposals that combine new Class I RPS eligible resources and firm hydroelectric generation and demonstrate a benefit to low-income ratepayers without adding to project cost.
 MA EDCs issued an RFP for Long-term Contracts for Clean Energy Projects.